 - Less travel time.
-Filipinos spend hours of travel to and from work, further affecting their productivity and welfare.
+Filipinos spend hours of travel to and from work, further affecting their welfare.
 Working from home eases them from this burden since they only need a computer and internet connection to work.

 However, working from home in the Philippines brought some of the challenges faced by employees worldwide.

 The Philippines has one of the slowest internet connections in the world, based on Ookla’s 2020 assessment.
-The unstable connection in the country has made it difficult to collaborate in real time and work properly.
+The unstable connection in the country has made it difficult to collaborate in real-time and work properly.